 Community immunisation clinics

-Council's community immunisation clinics can offer free vaccinations to people aged from six weeks up to 79 years of age.
+Council's community immunisation clinics offer free vaccinations to residents aged from six weeks and above.
+Council also offers paid vaccines, including influenza, tetanus, diphtheria and whooping cough.

 Take a look at the National Health Medical Research Council vaccination schedule for advice about when you should be vaccinated.
 Also find information on: